travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ## Conditional Stages

-Configure Travis CI to only include stages when certain conditions are met.
+You can configure Travis CI to only include stages when certain conditions are met.
 Stages that do not match the given condition are silently skipped.

-For example, this allows the deploy stage to run only on the master branch:
+For example, this allows the deploy stage to run only on the `master` branch:

 ```yaml
 stages: